Home » Water Quality » Tap Water » Is Florida Tap Water Safe to Drink?

 There are only a handful of Floridian municipalities where the water is softer than 60 mg/L: Gainesville (24 mg/L) and Pompano Beach (25.5 mg/L).

-Municipalities like Tampa, West Palm, and Jacksonville are on the other side of the scale, with hardness levels that reach up to more than 300 mg/L. Considering the USGS classifies water with more than 180 mg/L calcium and magnesium as extremely hard water, the residents of these municipalities definitely have to deal with the adverse effects of hard water.
+Municipalities like Tampa, West Palm, and Jacksonville are on the other side of the scale, with hardness levels that reach up to more than 300 mg/L. Considering the USGS classifies water with more than 180 mg/L calcium and magnesium as extremely hard water, the residents of these municipalities have to find solutions to deal with the adverse effects of hard water.

 Where Does the Tap Water Come From in Florida?